MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-02-01-version-control.md

 ### Exercise (20mins) - Fork the slides

 * These slides are in version control
-* If you don't have a GitHub account create one
 * _**Fork**_ these slides into your own repository https://github.com/MCR-Digital/apprentice-bootcamp-fundamentals-1
 * Install Git on your machine if you don't already have it